Chapter Spotlight: Pakistan

 The 1987 population-based epidemiologic study revealed prevalence of epilepsy in Pakistan to be 0.98%.
 The epilepsy treatment gap in the rural population was 98.1% and 72.5% in the urban, the main reasons being lack of knowledge and wrong cultural beliefs.
 In 2006, a second population-based study was conducted to gauge the response of the country-wide epilepsy awareness campaign which continues to date.
 The treatment gap noted was 72.2% in rural and 20% in the urban population.
 With all other variables remaining constant, an intensive and sustained epilepsy awareness campaign has been instrumental in a significant decrease in epilepsy treatment gap.

-Prof. Shaukat Ali, President
+Prof. Shaukat Ali, Past President

-Prof. Hasan Aziz, Immediate Past President
+Prof. Hasan Aziz, Founder President

 Dr. Zarine Mogal, General Secretary